Chapter 2:

 Arno WhiteHart, a well-renowned student within the Imperial Academy of Exalta, roamed the halls of the educational institution, known for birthing the brightest and most powerful mages in Ostus.

-The Academy earned its reputation as the most prestigious school due to its Magus Alumni, all of whom have statues carved in their honor decorating the luxurious quartz halls.
+The Academy earned its reputation as the most prestigious school through its Magus Alumni, all of whom have statues carved in their honor, adorning the luxurious quartz halls.

 “Quite unfortunate he passed away not that long ago.
 Such a proficient magical prodigy went seemingly so soon despite passing away at fifty-five…” Arno muttered to himself.

-He pondered what would become of the company and the family.
-A fire had only recently taken place a couple of days ago in a Leidhal.
+A fire had occurred a couple of days ago in a Leidhal.
 It was tragic to hear that a fire took away that prominent family in the blink of an eye…

 The mother, Lorna, was an influential politician.
-She had a deep reach into the pockets of notable figures at all levels of government.
-Her charm captivated all who spoke to her, and she fell under their spell with her words.
-If I had the opportunity to meet her, I'm sure I could've used her connections.
+She had deep access to the pockets of notable figures at all levels of government.
+Her charm captivated all who spoke to her, and she fell under her spell with her words.
+If I had the opportunity to meet her, I’m sure I could’ve used her connections.

 As he continued to contemplate, a frown took shape on his face.
 Lawrence, the son, was unmemorable.
 Unlike his father, he was magicless, lacking the ability to wield mana, which often led to disappointment among those who looked to him in anticipation of running Blackwood Industries after Jacob passed.